-As Communications Strategist, Jeremy Ohmes leads all communications and marketing for the Center for Humans and Nature's publications and platforms.
+Jeremy Ohmes lead the communications and marketing strategies for the Center for Humans and Nature’s publication platforms between 2016 and 2022.

 - Recovering Indigeneity: A Conversation about Food, Health, and Wellbeing